 Culture Shock

 One of the best ways to overcome culture shock is to join expat communities.
-You can discuss your hardships with other expats in the community and learn about how others have overcome similar hardships.
+You can discuss your hardships with other expats in the community.
+Learn about how others have overcome similar hardships.
 Having a supportive environment will also help you navigate through Switzerland’s expat life.

 2. Enjoy The Four Seasons